cbinwani/ApromoreCore8.0/DEVELOPER.md

 # Developer Notes
 This document provides hints for modifying Apromore.

+## Source code
+The source code is written in a subset of Java 8.
+The subsetting is performed by the [Checker Framework](https://checkerframework.org) and comprises the following constraints:

+- All references types disallow null values unless explicitly annotated `@Nullable`.

 ## Style guide
 All source files with a `.java` extension will have a license header automatically inserted.